What is an Entrepreneur/Entrepreneurship?

 An entrepreneur refers to a person who has an innovative business idea, who is willing to take the risk of implementing the idea, and who also takes on the role as leader of the company or organization - assuming full responsibility for its execution, success, or failure.
 A modern interpretation may associate being an entrepreneur with innovative and creative ideas for online use, and with someone who can use the power of the internet to fill a niche.

-Entrepreneurship is one of the fundamental drivers in a free market economy, and the primary source of U.S. Job growth.
-UA-PTC recognizes the role of entrepreneurship in the local, state and global economy and places a priority on entrepreneurship education in getting students ready for a business career.
-As an entrepreneurship major at UA-PTC you will learn how to start or acquire a business, write a successful business plan, manage limited resources, networking quick pitches, attract venture funding and lead strong entrepreneurial teams.
+Entrepreneurship is one of the fundamental drivers in a free-market economy, and the primary source of U.S. Job growth.
+UA-PTC recognizes the role of entrepreneurship in the local, state, and global economy and places a priority on entrepreneurship education in getting students ready for a business career.
+As an entrepreneurship major at UA-PTC, you will learn how to start or acquire a business, write a successful business plan, manage limited resources, networking quick pitches, attract venture funding, and lead strong entrepreneurial teams.

-Where to UA-PTC Graduates go?
+Where do UA-PTC Graduates go?

 The U.S. Bureau of Labor Statistics, Employment Projections program is reporting the following self employed occupations with a projected fast growth by 2022:

 |Personal care aides||120,900|

 |First-line supervisors of landscaping, lawn service, and groundskeeping worker||120,000|

 |Janitors and cleaners, except maids and housekeeping cleaners||93,400|

 Entrepreneur Jobs after receiving a Bachelor degree or higher